niavesper/ApexSharing/README.md

 # Additional considerations

+The following means that sharing rules won't work:
 - Supervisor/Manager will not always be above the Form creator in the role hierarchy -- the two could be in the same role (or the same person)
 - There are multiple Supervisor/Managers within the same Division
 - Finance Director and Executive Director will always be the same people (on every form), but Supervisor/Managers and Division Directors will be different on different forms.
 - Division Director will not always be above Supervisor/Manager in the role hierarchy -- the two could be in the same role
 - Division Director will not always be above the form creator in the role hierarchy -- the two could be in the same role

+  Also of note:
 - Finance Director and Executive Director will always be above everyone else in the role hierarchy.
 They are in the same role
 -  “Grant Access Using Hierarchies” is checked in Form’s sharing settings